 As you’re selecting versions of packages, they are changing the shape of the dependency graph itself.
 As the graph changes, that may change constraints, which can cause you to select different versions, and then you go right back around in a circle.

 Sometimes this process never settles down into a stable solution.
 Gaze into the abyss:

 name: yin version: 2.0.0 dependencies: yang: '1.0.0'

 name: yang version: 1.0.0 dependencies: yin: '1.0.0'

-In all of these cases, there is no set of concrete versions that will work for your app, and when this happens pub will report an error and tell you what’s going on.
-It definitely will not try to leave you in some weird state where you think things can work but won’t.
+In all of these cases, there is no set of concrete versions that will work for your app, and when this happens pub reports an error and tells you what’s going on.
+It definitely won’t leave you in some weird state where you think things can work but won’t.